piclas-framework/piclas/docs/documentation/developerguide/building_guide.md

     sudo apt-get install latexmk

-**HTML Version**
+### HTML Version

 Compile the html version of the user guide via

     python3 -m sphinx -T -E -b html -d _build/doctrees -D language=en . _build/html

-Check that no errors occur during compilation and then navigate to the created html files
+Check that no errors occur during compilation and then list the created html files

-    cd _build/html
+    ls -l _build/html

-Open index.html to see if everything has worked out correctly (e.g. with your favourite browser).
+Open index.html to see if everything has worked out correctly (e.g. with your favourite browser) by running

+    firefox _build/html/index.html

-Note that you can simply run the script *buildHTML.sh* in the *documentation* directory for this task.
+Note that you can simply run the script *buildHTML.sh* in the *documentation* directory for to compile the documentation.

-**PDF Version**
+### PDF Version

 Next, create the pdf output.